philip-khor/blog-refresh/content/post/2019-07-07-reflections-on-the-tidyverse.md

 As we designed the course, we discovered that `dplyr` had convenient database backends that connect to SQL and Spark, and this was an added motivation for learning `dplyr` syntax well.

-# Tidyverse is designed to be safe
+## The tidyverse is designed to be safe

 I take safety in the tidyverse to mean anticipate user mistakes and to guard against these mistakes.
 I think they call it 'defensive programming'?
 However I concede most of the progress in safety is with `purrr` and less so in `dplyr` (my impression).